-This country rose to fumes on the 4th of August when a vast explosion occurred in the capital city Beirut, leaving thousands struggling for their last breath.
+This country rose to fumes on August 4 when a vast explosion occurred in the capital city Beirut, leaving thousands struggling for their last breath.
 The impact of the same was devastating.
 Homes and buildings were destroyed, hospitals overwhelmed with patients, and ultimately running out of beds.

-Amid fighting a pandemic, it is also battling inflation, the inflation rate being third highest in the world with thousands being on the brink of starvation.
+Amid fighting a pandemic, it is also battling inflation, the inflation rate being the third highest in the world with thousands being on the brink of starvation.
 A moment of distress for domestic workers as they suffer major unemployment and lack of money in the times where prices of basic commodities are skyrocketing.

 The healthcare system lacks funds and infrastructure, and not appropriate to equip the entire nation.
-Let’s not neglect the plea of our neighboring countrymen and let the poor and vulnerable souls perish.
+Let’s not neglect the plea of our neighbouring countrymen and let the poor and vulnerable souls perish.
 Let’s not turn Lebanon into the next Syria or Palestine.